22

 Patty Mills: Played with the Spurs from 2012 to 2021, contributing significantly to their 2014 NBA Championship win.

-Jock Landale: Signed with the Spurs for the 2021–2022 season, providing depth as a center before moving to the Hawks.
+Jock Landale: Signed with the Spurs for the 2021–2022 season, providing depth as a centre before moving to the Hawks.

 Andrew Gaze: Played for the Spurs during the 1998–1999 NBA season.
 Though his time with the team was brief, he was part of the roster when they won the 1999 NBA Championship, making him one of the few Australians to earn an NBA ring.